 Yes – Cairns diving tours are suitable for Open Water divers.
 Most of the diving day tours and liveaboard tours on Cairns’ outer reefs do not go any deeper than 18m.

-The answer is ‘Yes’ – our son is a Junior Open Water diver and he has completed 35 scuba dives on the boats from Cairns to the Great Barrier Reef in the past year.
+The answer is ‘Yes’ – our son is a Junior Open Water diver and he has completed 61 scuba dives on the boats from Cairns to the Great Barrier Reef since becoming certified when he was 10 years old.
 BUT we definitely recommend touching base with your dive operator of choice prior to booking, to ensure they can accommodate Junior Open Water Divers.
 As most dive boats insist on guided dives and as Junior Open Water divers can only go to a maximum of 12m it can sometimes cause some ‘complications’ on the dive deck.

 Again, there is no ‘best boat’ as such.
 There are several award winning boats and tour operators, there are family owned tours which pride themselves on customer service, there are boats that go to islands, pontoons and the outer reef.
-The question to ask is ‘what boat is best for me?’ and hopefully you can find that answer with our tips and information.
+The question to ask is ‘what boat is best for me?’ and if you haven’t found that answer here, reach out to Richard for personalised advice on 0410 510 214 or richard@ilovecairns.com.au

 The newest dive boat in Cairns is Evolution, which is run by Down Under Cruise and Dive.
 Evolution is a custom designed and built catamaran, that commenced Cairns reef tours in December 2015.
 As you can imagine, COVID and its associated border closures and restrictions impacted Cairns and the dive market heavily.
 The majority of reef boats are very well maintained and go through annual refits to ensure reliability and passenger comfort.